1.2 The CLTS FS Determines Functional Eligibility for Long-Term Support Programs

 - Ask more questions and rely on professional expertise in interview and observation.
 Ask the family or child for additional details or perhaps a demonstration of a skill.
 Consider the whole picture, to see if the "pieces" make sense.

-- Seek additional information from other people such as the other parent, teachers, therapists, physicians and other people who interact with the child in a variety of settings.
+- Seek additional information from other people such as the other parent, other family members, teachers, therapists, physicians, and others who interact with the child in a variety of settings.

 - Ask, "Given all this information, what would other screeners choose for an answer?"